closemarketing/frontblocks/readme.txt

 == Description ==

+To start using the Carousel, add the frontblocks-carousel class to the element and then, include any of the following attributes:

 Data Attributes for Carrousel:
 - data-type: slider, carousel
 slider - rewinds slider to the start/end when it reaches first or last slide,